txdev/nuage_shim/doc/gluon_api_spec.rst

 The specification allows for the definition of two types of objects: base objects and API objects.
 A base object is an object specification that does not have an API definition field.
 An object with an API definition field is an API object.
-A Base object is used to define a set of attributes that can be included in other object definitions.
+A base object is used to define a set of attributes that can be included in other object definitions.
 Base objects can extend other base objects but not API objects.
 An API object can only extend base objects.
 No code is created for base objects.
-The Gluon framework will generate code for API objects.
+The gluon framework will generate code for API objects.

-For each API object, the Gluon framework will generate code for database storage and code to support a REST API to manipulate the object.
+For each API object, the gluon framework will generate code for database storage and code to support a REST API to manipulate the object.
 The API endpoints created will support the basic CRUD operations on the object.
 Each API object will have a corresponding database table.
 Each API object is